eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 - **Delete an inventory location**: Delete your inventory location permanently by right-clicking an inventory location node and selecting the **Delete an inventory location** option.

-- **Hide a connection**: If you do not want to list your connections in the tree, you can hide such connections.
+- **Hide a connection**: If you do not want to list your connections in the **Endevor Elements** view, you can hide such connections.
 To hide a connection, right-click the connection node and select the **Hide a connection** option.

-- **Hide an inventory location**: If you do not want to list your inventory locations in the tree, you can hide such locations.
+- **Hide an inventory location**: If you do not want to list your inventory locations in the **Endevor Elements** view, you can hide such locations.
 To hide an inventory location, right-click the location node and select the **Hide an inventory location** option.

 - **Edit an Endevor Connection**: Edit your Endevor connection login details by right-clicking a connection node and selecting the **Edit an Endevor Connection** option.